kinghuang/it/_drafts/fillers-and-spillers.markdown

 Rentzsch argues that “[Section 3.3.1 makes developers wholly reliant on Apple for software engineering innovation.](http://rentzsch.tumblr.com/post/592949476/c4-release)” That, limiting the choices developers have stunts foundational progress, and the process of discovery and invention.
 However, as John Gruber discussses in [*Why Apple Changed Section 3.3.1*](http://daringfireball.net/2010/04/why_apple_changed_section_331), the change can be to the favour of iPhone users.
 Cross-platform toolkits such as Adobe Flash and MonoTouch “have never—ever—produced top-notch native apps for Apple platforms,” and, “such apps generally have been downright crummy.”

+## Human Progress

+It is easy to view the situation as simply a ruthless entity (Apple) trampling on the freedom of developers to thwart a competitor (Adobe) for its own profit.
+Fives years later, we can see Apple with a staggering 92% profit share of the smartphone industry while Adobe Flash has virtually no presence on the iOS platform.
+However, Rentzsch examines the problem from a much broader viewpoint: the intertwining relationship between human progress and technology.

+Rentzsch argues that technology has enriched humanity to the point where we can be ’nice’ to many strangers, not just to our immediate family or our tribe.
+Technology has unlocked vast amount of resources, leading to less resource contention and a more informed populace through greater education.
+Collectively, humankind contributes to shared pools of technology, each with their own shared knowledge, tools, and networks of people.
+And, in these pools, are two types of people.

+Fillers contribute to a shared technological pool.
+They occupying their own bubble and become insular as the field builds its own vocabularies and cliques.

+Spillers are enthusiastic about their field.
+Like the Greek Titan Prometheus who [gifted mankind with fire stolen from Mount Olympus](https://en.wikipedia.org/wiki/Prometheus), they seek to share the pool's bounty with the masses in the form of knowledge and artifacts.